-Here are some of the numerous investment opportunities out there, waiting for you to tap into.
+Here are some of the numerous options out there, waiting for you to tap into.
 There’s something for everyone, no matter your knowledge of investments, tolerance for risk or outlook for the future.

 Stocks are one of the simplest investment opportunities to understand.
 When you buy shares of a publicly traded company, you’re buying a piece of that company’s future success (or failure).
 You make money as the stock price rises and lose money as it falls.

 Of course, stocks can get complicated fast.
 There are several ways to make money outside of selling a stock for a higher price than you paid for it.
-There are also different stock investing strategies, like growth investing and dividend investing.
+There are also different stock investing strategies, like growth investing, value investing, and dividend investing.
 You’ll also need to consider buying individual shares or an index fund (or some combination of both).

 If you want to invest in stocks, but you’re not confident in picking individual companies, no problem.
 Exchange-traded funds (ETFs) are a great investment opportunity to own stocks without having to pick them individually.
 Instead, they use a “basket” approach.

 Your investment in an ETF is actually an investment in a collection of companies, often with a theme.
-For example, a robotics ETF may hold shares of 12 companies all specific to the robotics field.
+For example, an airline ETF may hold shares of 12 companies all specific to the airline field.
 Or a growth stock-investing ETF may have 30 companies across sectors with the very best growth prospects.
+You can even invest in REIT ETFs.
 Investing in an ETF means getting fractional shares of each company through the fund vehicle.
 You have to pick only the market, strategy or sector you want to invest in, not the individual stocks.

 ETFs are also incredibly cost- and tax-efficient.
 Most have very low fees – and some are even free.
 Although ETFs also offer more speculative inverse and leveraged options, in general, they can be a wonderful way to hedge and are great for people with moderate risk tolerance.
 You can learn more about the innovative world of ETFs from Investment U’s ETF Expert Nicholas Vardy.